Ekkehard-Schulze/precision-temperature-logger/README.md

 board in combination with a precision real time clock DS3231.

-We provid a PCB to integrate a 18650 lithium ion battery and the
+We provide a PCB to integrate a 18650 lithium ion battery and the

 DS3231 real time clock with the 'Adafruit Feather 32u4 Adalogger'.